ericky0/twitter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project 🎨

 - AskTwitter is a project developed using React.
-With its simple and intuitive design, AskTwitter offers a familiar user experience for those who are accustomed to using Twitter.
+With his simple and intuitive design, AskTwitter offers a familiar user experience for those who are accustomed to using Twitter.

 ### Profile
 ![profile](https://user-images.githubusercontent.com/53923000/222903680-435e109f-ebcd-4e08-8da0-43d284a9e368.png)